1. Course information

 3. When we receive your application

 3.1 Admissions Officers are responsible for courses and when we receive an application they will assess it based on the entry requirements for the course and will contact applicants if there is any missing information.

-3.2 For many of our courses it is possible to make a decision at this stage and we will let you know via UCAS/UCAS Postgraduate and/or directly.
+3.2 For many of our courses it is possible to make a decision at this stage and we will let you know via UCAS or the Westminster Applicant Portal.

 3.3 Applicants who have declared an unspent criminal conviction will have their application considered under the Applicants who have Declared a Criminal Conviction process.

 4.1 For a number of our courses, it may be necessary to identify the strongest applicants by the use of various means: essays; portfolios; selection workshops; interviews or auditions.

 4.2 Applicants who reach the interview/audition stage will be invited at least seven days before the date of the event.
 Where an invited applicant is unable to attend and would like an alternative date, the Admissions Officer will endeavour to provide one within reason.

 4.3 An interview/audition that an applicant attends in person, will be held either in groups or with more than one representative of the University’s staff on the panel.
 Where an invited applicant is unable to attend an interview in person, an alternative, for example, a telephone or Skype interview may be arranged.

 5. Communication of decisions